robertbraeutigam/scan/README.md

 Note, that this "local network" does not necessarily need to be "physically" local network, it can be a virtual local network that connects multiple devices, possibly through VPNs or other means.

-All UDP packets sent, regardless of content must be repeated 5 times with random intervals in order: 0-100ms, 0-400ms, 0-500ms, 1-2 seconds, 1-2 seconds, having a maximum total time of 5 seconds.
-If the device receives a complete answer for a packet earlier, such as a complete list of IP addresses for queried SCAN addresses, it may stop repeating the packet.

 ### Gateway-based Configuration

 Devices may support connecting through "Gateways".
-A "Gateway" is a SCAN "" level software or hardware device that does not necessarily have an "Application Layer" presence, i.e. it may be invisible to the SCAN network, but can present all the devices that connect to it.
+A "Gateway" is a SCAN "Logical Layer" level software or hardware device that does not necessarily have an "Application Layer" presence, i.e. it may be invisible to the SCAN network, but can present all the devices that connect to it.